 - Summarize the therapeutic mechanism of action of ziprasidone.

-- Explain the contraindications and adverse event profile of ziprasidone.
+- Explain the adverse event profile of ziprasidone.

 - Review the importance of improving care coordination among the interprofessional team to enhance care delivery for patients who can benefit from therapy with ziprasidone.

 Ziprasidone is an atypical antipsychotic used to treat schizophrenia, bipolar mania, and acute agitation in schizophrenic patients.